mymichaelmy/cookbook-own-mac/README.md

 ##Branches

 production: This is the stable version which is deployed on AWS (http://54.153.57.8/).
 We announced it to several professors for testing.<br/> <br/>
 production-monsoon: This is the version posted on Monsoon (http://172.18.0.22/ only available on corporate network).
-Some new feature and small fixes are added to this version.<br/>One problem for this version is that, the zip download function failed in collection page.
+Some new feature and small fixes are added to this version (New category of cards, improved printing version, etc.).<br/>One problem for this version is that, the zip download function failed in collection page.
 I assume the problem is on server side since it works well on AWS and local server.
 There must be some configuration or installation needed on monsoon.
 I have debugged this for many days but haven't figured it out because of limited experience with server.

 ##Installation